ericclack/overtone-loops/README.md

 # Overtone Loops

 A simple, yet flexible, loop syntax for Overtone, to make drum patterns or other repeating phrases.
+Have a look at a quick demo video: https://youtu.be/4Tj7AIRwK9w

 Currently this work is highly experimental.
 Feel free to leave suggestions on the Issues page.
 I should point out that I'm not a talented drummer!